 11.2 Build Dire Wolf from source on Windows (optional)

 The Windows version contains prebuilt executable files so you don't need to build it from source.
-Some people might want to.
-Here is how.
+If you want to build it from source, here is how to do it.